andyk144/thermometer/README.md

 # JavaScript Thermostat

 Makers week 5 project, an introduction to JavaScript.
 The task was to build a simple thermostat, and learn to hook it up to a dynamic visual interface using jQuery - all within the browser.
-In addition, we were asked to use JavaScript to fetch data from external sources and display that on the page.
+Once we had a UI built, we were asked to use JavaScript to fetch data from external sources and display that on the page.

-I used Node.js for my web server and the Express web framework.
+In addition to JavaScript and jQuery, I used Node.js for my web server and the Express web framework.
 I also used the Bootstrap CSS framework to help with styling the thermostat UI.

 ## Getting Started